Aide-de-camp: Thailand

-The Royal Thai Aide-De-Camp Department is a royal service agency under the Royal Security Command.
+The Royal Thai Aide-De-Camp Department is a royal service agency under the Office of the Aide-de-Camp.
 It is responsible for organizing royal appearances and maintaining the safety of the Thai royal family.
 Royal Thai aides-de-camp are also appointed to senior officers of the Thai Army, Navy, and Air Force.
 King Chulalongkorn initiated the Royal Guard in 1870, during his visit to Singapore and Indonesia.
 He had a lieutenant general who served as his aide, who was considered the first Thai aide-de-camp.

+Chief Royal Aide-de-Camp accompanying Bhumibol Adulyadej (hind) and Richard Nixon.